-Music and fun.
-Those are the two main ingredients it takes to make a music festival.
-Music festivals are all about some great tunes and good times and often involve camping.
-This makes music festivals perfect for RVers.
-You can just shuffle back to your outfitted RV after a crazy day of dancing, singing and enjoying the atmosphere of a music festival.
+Music and fun are the two main ingredients it takes to make a music festival.
+They often involve camping, which makes them perfect for RVers.
+After a crazy day of dancing, singing, and enjoying the atmosphere, you can just shuffle back to your outfitted RV.

-So what it is RVing to a music festival like?
+So, what is RVing to a music festival like?
 We have some advice on how to make the most out of RVing to your favorite music festivals with some tips, tricks, and ideas.

 RVing to a music festival, like RVing to any destination, is all about proper planning.
-Your first step is to of course check to see if the festival hosts RVs out all.
-Most major music festivals have their own RV parks and grounds, but some smaller ones may only allow for tent camping.
-So before you book your tickets and gas up the RV, make sure you can get your rig in.
+Your first step is to, of course, check to see if the festival hosts RVs.
+Most major music festivals have their own RV parks and grounds, but some smaller ones may only allow tent camping.
+Before you book your tickets and gas up the RV, make sure you can get your rig in.

-Again, every festival is different and while some may provide utility hookups and a set pad for you, chances are your spot may actually just be a patch of grass without any sort of utility or amenity you’re accustomed to.
+Again, every festival is different, and while some may provide utility hookups and a set pad for you, chances are your spot may just be a patch of grass without any sort of utility or amenity you’re accustomed to.

 It’s best to know that you need to prepare for a dry camping experience beforehand unless you want to roll up then head back out again because you’re not prepared for the experience.

-Also, like prepping for any other trip it will help to factor in the environment when planning your trip.
-If you’re going to be a music festival during the summer chances are you will need to pack extra sets of light clothes and extra water.
-If you know the festival will be particularly hot, have your RV’s air conditioning unit checked on.
+Also, like prepping for any other trip, it will help to factor in the environment when planning your trip.
+If you’re going to be at a music festival during the summer, chances are you will need to pack extra sets of light clothes and extra water.
+If you know the festival will be particularly hot, have your RV’s air conditioning unit checked.
 If you know you will be dry camping but need your amenities, make sure that your generator is ready to go if generators are allowed.

-- RV passes are often much more expensive than usual camping passes.
-You will be much more comfortable in an RV.
-Weigh the negatives of cost against the positives of convenience to make your decision.
+- RV passes are often much more expensive than camping passes.
+You will be much more comfortable in an RV, but weigh the negatives of cost against the positives of convenience to make your decision.

 - Know the festival or park’s rules about using generators.
-In fact, make sure you are clear on the park or festival’s RV rules and regulations unless you want to find yourself kicked out early.
+Make sure you are clear on the park or festival’s RV rules and regulations unless you want to find yourself kicked out early.

 - Find an RV service center close to the festival should anything go wrong on your ride.